jcobert/appraisal-app/docs/VERCEL_DEPLOYMENT.md

 - `buildCommand`: Uses Turborepo to build only the specific app and its dependencies
 - `installCommand`: Installs from the monorepo root
-- `ignoreCommand`: Only rebuilds if files in that app's directory changed
+- `ignoreCommand`: Only rebuilds if files in that app's directory changed (core or web)
 - `framework: null`: Prevents Vercel from auto-detecting Next.js (we handle it manually)

 ---